FAS portal and website updates – August and September 2025

 How these updates impact service provider payments requests

-From early August, service providers will be able to use a digital webform available on the FAS website to upload invoices for payment.
+Service providers that are submitting invoices to the FAS must now use the digital webform to upload invoices for payment.
 The FAS will give applicants without legal representation notice that they have 5 days to object to the payment being made to the service provider.
 If the FAS does not hear from the applicant within 5 days, the FAS will assume that they consent to the payment and the invoice will be paid.

 Updated